1) What percentage of international students do you accept each year?

-A Form I-20 is the Certificate of Eligibility for Nonimmigrant (F-1) Students issued by the College accepting students.
+A Form I-20 is the Certificate of Eligibility for Nonimmigrant (F-1) Students issued by the college accepting students.
 An approved college may issue one to a foreign accepted applicant after proof of financial responsibility has been met.
-The Registrar/DSO will mail you an I-20, no later than thirty days prior to the start of the Fall Quarter.
+The DSO will mail you an I-20 no later than 30 days prior to the start of the fall quarter.

 6) What is the SEVIS fee?

-The DHS regulations require that individuals seeking status as an F-1 nonimmigrant student pay a $200 fee to cover the costs for the continued operation of the Student Exchange Visitor Program, including the administration and maintenance of SEVIS.
-Student and exchange visitors will have the options to pay with a check by mail or with a credit card via the Internet.
-DHS will also accept fee payment from a 3rd party, either in the US or abroad.
-For current SEVIS fee information, please see the US Immigration & Customs Enforcement website at http://www.ice.gov/sevis/students/index.htm.
+Department of Homeland Security regulations require that individuals seeking status as an F-1 nonimmigrant student pay a $200 fee to cover the costs for the continued operation of the Student Exchange Visitor Program, including the administration and maintenance of SEVIS.
+Student and exchange visitors will have the options to pay with a check by mail or with a credit card via the internet.
+The DHS will also accept fee payment from a third party, either in the U.S. or abroad.
+For current SEVIS fee information, please see the U.S. Immigration & Customs Enforcement website.

 8) Are family members eligible to enter the United States with me?

-Yes, the spouse and unmarried minor children of an F-1 nonimmigrant may accompany the student to the United States.
-They will be classified as F-2 nonimmigrants.
+Yes, the spouse and unmarried minor children of an F-1 nonimmigrant may accompany the student to the U.S. They will be classified as F-2 nonimmigrants.
 There is no SEVIS fee for spouses and dependent children.

 Yes, but unfortunately very few low interest loans are available to foreign students.
-The Student Financial Services Office at ICO will assist you in determining what loans, if any, you qualify for, all of which require a United States co-signer.
-Canadian loans are also available to students studying in the United States.
+The Student Financial Services Department at ICO will assist you in determining what loans, if any, you qualify for, all of which require a U.S. co-signer.
+Canadian loans are also available to students studying in the U.S.

 11) Are immunizations required?

-Yes, students who enroll at a post-secondary educational institution are required by Illinois State Law to present proof of immunity (from Measles, Mumps, Rubella, and Tetanus/Diphtheria) to their College/University.
-In addition, the Centers for Disease Control and Prevention (CDC) recommend that health care workers comply with certain infection control measures.
-Specifically, this involves immunization for Hepatitis B Virus (HBV) and annual testing for Tuberculosis (TB).
+Yes, students who enroll at a post-secondary educational institution are required by Illinois state law to present proof of immunity (from measles, mumps, rubella, and tetanus/diphtheria) to their school.
+In addition, the Centers for Disease Control and Prevention recommend that health care workers comply with certain infection control measures.
+Specifically, this involves immunization for hepatitis B and annual testing for tuberculosis.
 The required forms are made available to the incoming class.

-Yes, Major Medical and Dental Insurance is available through the American Optometric Student Association.
-Information may be obtained from www.studentresources.com.
-It is important that you notify your Provincial Health Care Plan (i.e. Ontario - Health Insurance Plan) that you will be attending school in the United States.
-Most provincial plans will cover you, but only partially.
+Yes, major medical and dental insurance is available through the American Optometric Student Association.
+If you’re Canadian, it’s important that you notify your Provincial Health Care Plan (i.e. Ontario – Health Insurance Plan) that you will be attending school in the U.S. Most provincial plans will cover you, but only partially.

 13) Will I be permitted to go home for holidays?
 Quarter breaks?
-If so, do I have to apply for a new visa each time I leave or re-enter the United States?
+If so, do I have to apply for a new visa each time I leave or re-enter the U.S.?